Neufal777/NebulaTrade/README.md

 Use this at your OWN risk! this is for educational purposes, and even it works, the author of this repository is not responsable for any loss for bad usage or market crash !

-> At this moment it just works for binance exchange, planning to add more [Bitfinex, bitstamp]
+> At this moment it just works for binance exchange.

 ### How to use it?